PhD Fieldwork Grant Scheme

 Hence, fieldwork under this scheme is distinguished from other research travel to collect data and information from archives, libraries, museums and galleries (which can be funded by schemes such as GRATS) by three elements:

-- the fieldwork component typically will involve a minimum of three months in situ, and frequently significantly longer periods of time (whether as one trip, or several repeat trips.)
+- the fieldwork component typically will involve a minimum of three months away from Melbourne, and frequently significantly longer periods of time (whether as one trip, or several repeat trips.)
+Fieldwork may consist of deep immersion in one place, or research in a number of sites - in either case the onus is on the applicant to make the case as to how the proposed research meets the other criteria for fieldwork funding

 Funds are limited and highly competitive for this scheme.